mrbathwater/ota/PRIVILEGED_APPS.md

 ### Download and Verification

-Apps from chenxiaolong (BCR, MSD, AlterInstaller) are verified using SSH signature verification with the author's public key.
+**BCR, MSD, and AlterInstaller** are released as **Magisk modules** (`.zip` files) and are verified using SSH signature verification with chenxiaolong's public key.

+**bindhosts** is released as a Magisk module (`.zip` file).

+**AppManager** is released as an APK file and requires custom module creation with privileged permissions.

 ### Module Structure

+**BCR, MSD, AlterInstaller, and bindhosts** are already provided as complete Magisk modules by their authors, so they are used as-is.

-Each app is packaged as a Magisk module with:
+**AppManager** requires a custom module to be created with:
 - `module.prop` - Module metadata
-- `system/priv-app/AppName/AppName.apk` - The app APK
+- `system/priv-app/AppManager/AppManager.apk` - The app APK
+- `system/etc/permissions/privapp-permissions-appmanager.xml` - Privileged permissions allowlist (30+ permissions)
 - `customize.sh` - SELinux context setup script
-- For AppManager: `system/etc/permissions/privapp-permissions-appmanager.xml` - Privileged permissions allowlist

 ## App Descriptions